theobald-software/kb.theobald-software.github.io/content/_sap/installation-of-the-function-module-z_xtract_is_table_join.md

 ### Step 2 - Create a new function module

 Call transaction SE37 and create a new function module named Z_XTRACT_IS_TABLE_JOIN. <br>
-You can use an existing function group or create a new one. <br>
+You can use an existing function group or create a new one.
 This is also valid for the development class (Package). <br>

 **IMPORTANT: In tab *Attributes* check *Remote Enabled*.**